mozilla/mozilla-campus-clubs/README.md

 ``$ bundle exec jekyll build --config ./_config-dev.yml``

 This builds the website under the `_site` folder.
 The simplest way to browse it is to use python's http server.
-For that. you can follow the following steps
+For that. you can follow the following steps after installing Python

 ```
 cd _site